-$^{^{22}}$ The full treatment of the gauge conditions requires a gauge-fixed BRST formalism, which is a level of detail I don't need here.
-See [10] for a more precise definition, equation (28), where we use $K(g_1, [g_2])$ as opposed to $W([g_1], [g_2])$.
+18The full treatment of the gauge conditions requires a gauge-fixed BRST formalism, which is a level of detail I don't need here.
+See [15] for a more precise definition, equation (28), where we use $K(g_1, [g_2])$ as opposed to $W([g_1], [g_2])$.

-where I have (again, schematically) used square brackets to denote the conformal-diffeo equivalence classes of the metric and momenta.
-In appendix A, we show how probabilities can then be calculated using the analogue of (27).
+where I have (again, schematically) used square brackets to denote the conformal-diffeo equivalence classes of the metric and momenta, and where δH represents a single reparametrization constraint (not an infinite amount, as in the ADM scalar constraint).
+Schematically, this transition amplitude should play the role of (11) in the field theory case.